skullalive/amuru/README.md

 # amuru
-python project in order to implement a tiny command invoker pattern library.
+python project in order to implement a tiny command invoker/dispatcher pattern library.